 - Testosterone – Testosterone can be used by itself to help increase muscle mass which may help improve metabolism.

 - Metformin – Metformin helps regulate insulin resistance and can be combined with other medications for weight loss.

-- Contrave - Contrave is another combination medication which includes LDN and Wellbutrin.
+- Contrave – Contrave is another combination medication that includes LDN and Wellbutrin.

-Topamax is a medication which can potentially help with weight loss.
+Topamax is a medication that can potentially help with weight loss.

 That being said, it’s not for everyone.

 This medication carries with it some serious side effects that should not be ignored.

 Don’t worry though, because if it doesn’t work for you there are still many other options available to you!